The Photochemical Birth of the Hydrated Electron in Liquid Water: Introduction

 In this work, we investigate the excited-state dynamics of neat liquid water following excitation to the first electronic excited state using the Restricted Open Kohn Sham (ROKS) approach\cite{frank1998molecular,odelius2003excited} a technique that has been successfully used to investigate dissociative and charge transfer excitations in closed-shell systems\cite{kowalczyk2013excitation,hait2016prediction,fedorov2023exciton,carter2023birth}.
+In addition, we perform an extensive validation of this method in the context of water photochemistry, benchmarking its performance against different electronic structure settings and alternative excited state approaches.
 By performing simulations on an ensemble of thermally sampled configurations from the electronic ground state, we elucidate new insights into the photophysics and photochemistry of water paying special attention to the important role of fluctuations of the topology of the water hydrogen-bond network.
 Our study begins by analyzing the fundamental properties of the first excited state in liquid water, addressing the long-debated question of localization.
 The canonical manner of tackling this in quantum-chemistry is through visual inspection of the electronic wavefunction or electronic density.
-Here, by using a technique deployed in the quantum physics community used to estimate the degree of delocalization of a quantum state, dubbed as the Inverse Participation Ratio (IPR)\cite{wegner1980inverse,liu2025quantum}, we directly probe in a fully unsupervised manner the partitioning of the electronic spin density among the photoexcited water molecules.
+Here, using the Inverse Participation Ratio (IPR)\cite{wegner1980inverse,liu2025quantum} which has been previously applied to study the extent of delocalization of exciton wavefunctions in molecular systems\cite{giannini2022exciton}, we directly probe the partitioning of the electronic spin density among the photoexcited water molecules.
 In addition, the analysis of the local environment of the excited water molecules on the red-tail range of the spectrum reveal that most of them reside on topological defects in the hydrogen bond network\cite{gasparotto2016probing,cabral2010insights,cabral2012insights} where the asymmetry of the hydrogen bonding also plays a critical role.